mdcarsc/Graph-classification-using-Deng-entropy-and-bidirectional-LSTM/README.md

 3. Load the dataset in Matlab.
 4. Run the code

-*Note
+__Note__
- If you prefer to change the network configuration data, you need to uncomment the lines (13 - 22) so then change the values, and comment out the lines (7 - 11) in ClassificationDEbLSTM.m file.
+ If you would like to change the network configuration data, you need to uncomment the lines (13 - 22), make the modifications, and then comment out the lines (7 - 11) in the [`ClassificationDEbLSTM.m` file](./Code/ClassificationDEbLSTM.m).

- In the file "code\SPAWNER2.m" is provided a simplified algorithm to solve the problem of low accuracy with small graph datasets by generating synthetic data based on real data.
-The algorithm is based on the one described by Krzysztof-Kamycki (KK), Kapuscinski, and Mariusz (KM).
+ The file [`code\SPAWNER2.m`](./Codes/SPAWNER2.m) contains a simplified algorithm to solve the problem of low accuracy with small graph datasets by generating synthetic data based on real data.
+The algorithm is based on the work of Krzysztof-Kamycki, Kapuscinski, and Mariusz [1].

+ [1] Kamycki, K., Kapuscinski, T., & Oszust, M. (2019).
+Data augmentation with suboptimal warping for time-series classification. *Sensors, 20*(1), 98.